kevinolega/callcentertrainingtips/6wel/guidelines/self-correction.md

 permalink: /fixthis/
 author: Kevin Olega
 ---

 You're probably curious if you sent the correct answers.

 These are the most common mistakes.

-I want you to use this page as reference to check your answers.
+Use this page as a reference to check your answers.

 You can become a hundred times better at communicating by fixing the mistakes specified on this page.